 (c) the person (the alleged offender) who allegedly committed the offence in respect of which the initially impounded vehicle was impounded (the offence) is a responsible person for one or more other vehicles.

-(2) If this section applies, a member of the Police Force may give the alleged offender, personally or by registered post, a notice in accordance with this section (a surrender substitute vehicle notice).
+(2) If this section applies, a police officer may give the alleged offender, personally or by registered post, a notice in accordance with this section (a surrender substitute vehicle notice).

 (3) The surrender substitute vehicle notice cannot be given after 28 days after the date of the release of the initially impounded vehicle.